Caerphilly cheese: Reception and legacy

 An article in the Chicago Sun-Times in 1987 extolled the virtues of Caerphilly cheese.
 It described it as having a "mild, salty, buttermilk" flavour and being halfway between ricotta and cheddar.

 Bee Wilson, writing for The Daily Telegraph on 9 October 2011, praised the old style of Caerphilly now made by small-scale producers such as Gorwydd Farm.
-She compared it to French cheeses, calling it "buttery" in comparison to the post-war mass manufactured type which she called "young and flavourless, with the texture of chalk".
+She compared it with French cheeses, calling it "buttery" in comparison to the post-war mass manufactured type which she called "young and flavourless, with the texture of chalk".

 The town of Caerphilly holds an annual three-day festival to celebrate the cheese, entitled The Big Cheese (Y Caws Mawr).
 Also in Caerphilly is a sculpture of a cheese.
 A best Caerphilly cheese category forms part of the annual British Cheese Awards.
 In 2004, Gorwydd Caerphilly won both the Caerphilly prize and the overall award for best Traditional British cheese.
 It was made by brothers Todd and Maugan Trethowan at their family farm in Tregaron, Ceredigion.
 However, they failed to win the Best Welsh Cheese category.

+Caerphilly is the third of 43 cheeses mentioned in the Monty Python Cheese Shop Sketch.